Avergrove/avergroves-learning-notes/docs/tetris/8-1_stacking.md

 ## STSD
 - Like Shachiku and Parapet except you use an inverted L piece on the 1 side.
     - King Crimson: An TST stacked on top of a TST, it requires an S piece, *then* only an inverted L piece on top.
 It's somewhat dangerous to use this, but a TDD attack is truly incredible..
-- STSD has a habit of continuing to leave 2 wide wells, so be careful when using it.

 ## 9-0 techniques
-- Remember all 9-0 techniques are still available to you!
+- Remember!
+All 9-0 techniques are still available to you!
 So you can always continue to do the ol' reliable of natural donations after building up the 1-side.

 ## Hyper Fractal
 - If you don't care about back to back, hyper fractal is a strong defensive option.
 Hyper fractals will keep the tetris hole open at any given time, while you build up TSD slots for spiking.